EMERGENCIES: DIAL 911

-Emergency Support Services (ESS) is a provincial emergency response program.
+ESS is a provincial emergency response program.
+What we do:

-ESS volunteers deliver short term services required to preserve the well-being of people affected by an emergency or disaster. e attend at the scene of fires, floods or similar events.
+ESS volunteers deliver short-term services required to preserve the well-being of people affected by an emergency or disaster.
+We attend at the scene of fires, floods or similar events.
 We provide emotional support.
 We act as a liaison between evacuees and first responders.
 We provide for immediate needs such as food, clothing and shelter.
 We coordinate mass care during large disaster events.